Do you like designing app onboardings? Even though it comes at the very end of the design project, the introductory flows are usually the most fun.

 Non-basic one is not so common, but a great one to stir up your imagination.
 An example is Bundler TV, where the onboarding takes form of a simple quiz.
 What’s great about this is that the user will have custom-made content.
 The bad thing here is that it requires bigger cognitive effort, and it’s a bit more time consuming.

 As already mentioned, there are complex onboarding flows that touch upon different goals.
-A great example for that is Headspace, which among other things, has an additional onboarding for a premium account.
+A great example is Headspace, which among other things, has an additional onboarding for a premium account.
 It starts with a suggestion to subscribe, then shows a few subscription plans, and a prompt to purchase.
 That’s it.

 No matter the onboarding type, here’s a few things to keep in mind:

-- Beware when there’s not enough consistency between the onboarding and the UI of the app.
+- Beware when there’s not enough consistency between the onboarding and the UI of the app,

 - Beware when your users skip onboarding – is it good, bad, bearable?
 Check your analytics and see what to improve.